 - Americans recycle only 5% of all the plastics produced in this country.

-- Americans use 100 million steel cans and 200 million aluminum beverage cans every day.
+- Americans use 100 million steel cans and 200 million aluminum beverage cans daily.

-- One drip per second from a faucet wastes 540 gallons of water a year.
+- One drip per second from a faucet wastes 540 gallons of water yearly.

 - It takes between 400 and 500 years for a Styrofoam cup to decompose.
 It takes an orange peel six months to decompose.

-- Today, almost 22% of the glass produced in the United States is recycled.
+- Almost 22% of the glass produced in the United States is recycled today.

 A very cool website to learn about recycling and the whole process of recycling: